Masao-Taketani/text_classification_with_alexa/README.md

 </p>

 ## Overview
-This Machine Learning module classifies categories of input text.
-By using an Amazon Alexa together, it can handle speech.
+This Machine Learning module classifies categories of text input.
+It can also handle speech input using an Amazon Alexa together.
 The diagram of the architecture is as follows.
 ![architecture](https://user-images.githubusercontent.com/37681936/48673918-fc418780-eb89-11e8-9263-6d41d0570655.PNG)
 You can deploy this module in a server or a local PC.
 It takes JSON requests first, which includes text message, and then process the data to classify categories of the input text.
 After predicting the category of the input text, it responds with JSON, which contains the predicted category.